jhoxray/meteor-mongo-extensions/README.md

 If called on the client, it simply passes the call to the server collection - so that's mostly a convenience wrapper.
 No visibility permissions are checked, so be careful with what data you may want to expose.

+This package is MIT Licensed.
+Do whatever you like with it but any responsibility for doing so is your own.